Four Myths About Fat

 Exercise can spot reduce fat.

 Fortunes have been made by companies promising to strip fat away from bellies, reduce love handles or blast away thigh fat.
 That's just not how fat works.
 The number of fat cells in our body is relatively fixed.
 If you're getting fat, the cells you have are expanding.
-When you lose weight, those cell shrink.
+When you lose weight, those cells shrink.
 But they shrink everywhere, not in specific locations.

 The areas where you gain fat first, like bellies, thighs or butts, tend to be places where you have the greatest concentration of fat cells.
 With more cells, they show fat first as you gain and keep showing it last, as those fat cells shrink.